alex/what-happens-when/README.rst

   in our case it will fall back to the index file, as "/" is the main file (some cases can override this, but this is the most common method).
-* The server will parse the file according to the handler, for example - let's say that Google are running on PHP.
+* The server will parse the file according to the handler, for example - let's say that Google is running on PHP.
    * The server will use the PHP executable to interpret the index file, and catch the output.
    * The server will return the output, back on the same GET request